 - it can translate offline if you download the languages when you are connected to the internet, so no mobile data panic;

-- the app has some widgets (which I recommend you download in the airport, or wherever you can find free Wi-Fi) that can translate voice messages and also scans text.
+- the app has some widgets (which I recommend you download at the airport, or wherever you can find free Wi-Fi) that can translate voice messages and also scans text.

 If you go to Greece, for example, you will most likely not understand anything.
 Google Translate will scan the restaurant’s menu and it will translate it.
-Don’t except the translation to be 100% accurate.
-Also, a helpful thing is to translate everything into English – chances are that the translation will be more accurate than in you native language.
+Don’t expect the translation to be 100% accurate.
+Also, a helpful thing is to translate everything into English – chances are that the translation will be more accurate than in your native language.

 3. Trip Advisor